How long does it take to become a volunteer?

 How will I be kept safe while volunteering?

-Volunteers participate in a comprehensive induction programme which address a number of safety issues such as infection control, fire safety and more.
-Each role is risk assessed on an annual basis to ensure that appropriate measure are in place to mitigate risk.
+Volunteers participate in a comprehensive induction programme which will address a number of safety issues such as infection control, fire safety and more.
+Each role is risk assessed on an annual basis to ensure that appropriate measures are in place to mitigate risk.
 All individual volunteers participate in an occupational health declaration and if required an assessment to ensure that they are matched with an appropriate role.
+Also depending on your role you may be offered Violence and Aggression Training.

 Where can I go if NHS Lothian does not have a vacancy that is suitable for me?